xiyuanbao/kgb/content/authors/wxu/_index.md

 - Alumni
 ---

-Wenbo Xu received his PhD in Geophysics under the supervision of Prof. Carolina Lithgow-Bertelloni in University of Michigan-Ann Arbor.
+Wenbo Xu received his PhD in Geophysics under the supervision of Prof. Carolina Lithgow-Bertelloni atUniversity of Michigan-Ann Arbor.

 Click to see his contact page](https://hl.com/contact-us/wenbo-xu).